alexradu95/Nazar/MessagingHub/README.md

 # PubSub .Net [![Build status](https://ci.appveyor.com/api/projects/status/q228h98xg9905ghc)](https://ci.appveyor.com/project/upta/pubsub)

-An extremely light-weight, easy to use .Net pub/sub library

-### Breaking change in 4.0
-In an effort to clean up some old bad habits, version 4.0 and beyond no longer has extension methods on object for Publish and Subscribe.
-The easiest migration solution would be to simply use those methods on the new Hub.Default static instance.

 ### The idea
 * Provide the ability to do de-coupled communication without having to include some large (and often opinionated) framework when all you want is pubsub
 * It should be portable so it can be used pretty much wherever